-The AlgaeMB IC is a quad-band RF IC, designed in the CDR1BiCMOS process with the SiGe, MIM, and thick copper metal options.
+The AlgaeMB IC is designed in the CDR1BiCMOS process with the SiGe, MIM, and thick copper metal options.

-The receiver block diagram is shown in Figure 4-3.
-Four LNAs are provided to eliminate the need for external RF switches when using the available receiver frequency bands.
-On the IC two hi band LNAs (DCS and PCS bands) and two low band LNAs (GSM850 and EGSM) are grouped together to share the same transformers at the output.
-The LNAs have differential inputs which will be connected in pairs as hiband-lowband (EGSM+DCS, GSM850+PCS) to the receive SAW filter with single ended inputs and dual differential outputs for each band.
+The receiver block diagram is shown in Figure 5.
+Four

+LNAs are provided to eliminate the need for external RF switches when using the available receiver frequency bands.
+On the IC two hi band LNAs (DCS and PCS bands) and two low band LNAs (850GSM and GSM) are grouped together to share the same transformers at the output.
+The LNAs have differential inputs which will be connected in pairs as hiband-lowband (GSM+DCS, 850GSM+PCS) to the receive saw filter with dual single ended inputs and dual differential outputs.
 The groupings of LNAs at the inputs are driven by the market requirements.
+The dual band saw filters with single ended inputs and differential outputs come in GSM+DCS bands for European market and 850GSM+PCS bands in the North American market.
 The LNAs drive AGC current steering stages that feed integrated transformer matching networks.
 The transformer drives the quadrature mixers that convert the RF signal to baseband quadrature I and Q. The output of the mixer connects directly to the post-mixer amplifier.
 Large integrated capacitors are used to provide a low-frequency, low-pass corner at the output of the mixer.
-The signal then passes through baseband amplification and anti-aliasing filtering before going to an off-chip analog-to-digital converter on Neptune LTE.
+The signal then passes through baseband amplification and anti-aliasing filtering before going to an offchip analog-to-digital converter on Neptune/Harmony.

-Figure 4-3 Algae MB Receiver
+Figure 5.
+Algae MB Receiver